SEU-ICS/docs/docs/shell/index.md

 * You will need a Linux distribution to finish this lab and the lab environment for your previous labs will do.

 ### Basic Instructions
 Start by downloading the lab repository to your preferred directory in which you plan to do your work.
-You can either download the repo on the web page, or clone it using `git clone`.
+You can either download the repo on the web page, or clone it using `git clone https://github.com/SEU-ICS/lab`.
 Then do the following:

 * Expand/Decompress the repo if it is downloaded.
 * Change the working directory to `lab/shell`
 * Execute `make` to compile and link some test routines.